Official Rules and Regulations

 - How much of a lasting impact on this community would the proposal have?

-State Farm Public Affairs will, using the Youth Advisory Board rankings, match the “Causes” to an appropriate nonprofit partner in that local area.
+State Farm Human Resources will, using the Youth Advisory Board rankings, match the “Causes” to an appropriate nonprofit partner in that local area.
 This process will be done from the top scoring submission down, so that the integrity of the Youth Advisory Board rankings remains intact.
 State Farm Public Affairs will try to align with one of the suggested nonprofit local branches first.
 If there is no branch within a reasonable distance from the Cause location, State Farm Public Affairs will then go to the custom nonprofit submitted by the user, if they submitted one.
 If they did not submit a nonprofit, State Farm Public Affairs will use their nonprofit database to find a suitable nonprofit partner in that particular community.

 Two YAB members will read each application.
 They will score each of these questions on a point scale of 1-7.
 They will rank all submissions they receive by average total score from the three readers, and each question will be weighted the same.
 The YAB will review all submissions based on 3 basic criteria, listed on the submission form itself.
 To eliminate ties, each question has been ranked in order of tie-breaking power.
 In the case of a complete tie, the Youth Advisory Board will compare scores for questions #1 (if those are exactly the same, then #3 and #2, in that order.)